 So when we catch up with the characters in their present circumstance — after a three-year time jump, after the shocking drone strike that kills off Evie and Meg and their GR comrades, and after another historical prologue — it is sad but certainly not surprising to see that the palpable joy in Kevin and Nora’s house at the end of “I Live Here Now” was a temporary state of being, rather than a sign that everyone’s problems had been cured forever.
 All of this has happened before, and it will keep on happening so long as these people keep looking outward, rather than inward, to try to cure the many things ailing them.

-That emotional loop is illustrated in devastating fashion in the prologue, which only goes back to 1844 rather than cavewoman times, to dramatize the Great Disappointment of the Millerite movement (an event whose name serves as a fine bookend with the Sudden Departure), when Jesus’s return did not come on the pronounced date, or the one after, or the one after.
+That emotional loop is illustrated in devastating fashion in the prologue, which only goes back to 1844 rather than cavewoman times, to dramatize the Great Disappointment of the Millerite movement (an event whose name serves as a fine bookend to the Sudden Departure), when Jesus’s return did not come on the pronounced date, or the one after, or the one after.
 In time, the Great Disappointment would be treated as more of an unfortunate misinterpretation, and many of the remaining Millerites would form the Seventh-day Adventist Church, but in that moment, the Messiah’s repeated failure to arrive as promised must have been devastating to the group, who not only had to endure the scorn of outsiders, but the loss of faith and splintering of families, which we see dramatized when the redheaded woman at the center of our story has to keep climbing that ladder after her husband and child have opted out.
 Despite all evidence to the contrary that the Second Coming is not, in fact, coming, she persists in thinking that all will be well if she believes hard enough, and every time she ends up not in Heaven, but stuck in her mundane, difficult life here on Earth.

 Her story reflects not only those of the Garveys and Murphys and Jamisons as someone left behind when she expected to go elsewhere, but of the various families we’ve seen splinter due to incompatible belief systems, from Laurie and Evie both joining the Guilty Remnant to Mary Jamison getting fed up with Matt using her and little Noah as religious props who aren’t allowed out of Jarden for their own safety.
 And it reflects a simpler and more universal struggle to find meaning in a world that can often seem meaningless and random, to keep doing the same thing over and over in the hope that belief or simple repetition will be enough to ironically make everything very different.
 But, as Jill warned us early last season, wherever you go, there you are, and Kevin and the rest of the gang are the same messes they’ve always been, there trying to get through another day of life when so many people have left, whether through the Departure or more conventional means like the drone strike.